cschetan77/front-end-int-prep/HTML_CSS/README.md

 }
 ```

-- The skip link is hidden far off-screen and 1px in size, so it is not visible for most users but is in the document flow for assistive technologies[3][8].
+- The skip link is hidden far off-screen and 1px in size, so it is not visible for most users but is in the document flow for assistive technologies.
-- When a user tabs to or activates the skip link (`:focus`, `:active`), it appears on screen with sufficient color contrast and visible styling for easy discovery and use[3][6].
+- When a user tabs to or activates the skip link (`:focus`, `:active`), it appears on screen with sufficient color contrast and visible styling for easy discovery and use.
-- Screen readers will always announce the link, and keyboard users can find it easily via tabbing[1][8].
+- Screen readers will always announce the link, and keyboard users can find it easily via tabbing.

 ***

-This method ensures the skip link is both **visually hidden by default** and **fully accessible when needed**, complying with best accessibility practices[3][1][8].
+This method ensures the skip link is both **visually hidden by default** and **fully accessible when needed**, complying with best accessibility practices.

 The **`:focus-visible`** CSS pseudo-class selects elements that are *focused* and also *need visible focus indication*, usually when a user navigates using the keyboard or assistive technology—not when the element is focused via mouse or touch[1][2][6].

 ## Purpose of `:focus-visible`

-- **Shows focus only when needed:** Focus styles (like outlines) appear when a user navigates by keyboard, helping them track which element is active[1][2][9].
+- **Shows focus only when needed:** Focus styles (like outlines) appear when a user navigates by keyboard, helping them track which element is active.
-- **Prevents unnecessary focus rings:** When users use a mouse to click an element, `:focus-visible` usually doesn’t apply, keeping the interface visually clean[3][4][6].
+- **Prevents unnecessary focus rings:** When users use a mouse to click an element, `:focus-visible` usually doesn’t apply, keeping the interface visually clean.
-- **Improves accessibility:** Ensures visible focus for keyboard and assistive tech users, without annoyingly visible outlines for mouse users[1][9].
+- **Improves accessibility:** Ensures visible focus for keyboard and assistive tech users, without annoyingly visible outlines for mouse users.

 ## Example Usage